andreigkuznetsov/demoqa-srf/README.md

-This is First Git lesson
+This is First Git lesson homework